“Thomas Dooley is the hub of a whole universe.”

 —Robert Krulwich, NPR’s Radiolab

-Just released!
-“Passage” published by the Academy of American Poets.
+“Passage” published in the Poem-a-Day series by the Academy of American Poets, Fall 2015.

 Thomas Dooley is the author of Trespass, a National Poetry Series selection.
 His poetry, collaborations and interviews have appeared widely, most notably on NPR, Poets & Writers, Academy of American Poets and “PBS NewsHour.”
 A practitioner of narrative medicine, Thomas is the founder of SURGE, a magazine publishing the poetry and stories of hospitalized teens and has presented internationally on the subject of pediatric illness narratives.
 As Founding Artistic Director of Emotive Fruition, a New York-based collective of poets and actors, he has created live performances of poetry for New York audiences and was recently featured on NPR’s hit show Radiolab.
 A member of the creative writing faculty at New York University, Thomas lives and writes in Brooklyn, NY.

 “In these jumpy, surprising poems, Thomas Dooley treads fearlessly as he reveals the submerged secrets of a family and gives utterance to the erotic pleasures and pains of love.
 Trespass is an intense, eye-opening debut.” —Billy Collins, former Poet Laureate of the United States

 “Pierces and heals simultaneously….Trespass sings the music of now, shaped on the lathe of experience, and through the pleasures of physical knowledge, revelatory imagery, and imagination, this collection transports us.” —Yusef Komunyakaa, Pulitzer Prize winning poet